Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 You research, prototype, test and learn about your users’ needs before you start building the real service in the beta phase.

 You only go live when you have enough feedback to show your service works for your users and meets their needs.
-You continuously learn about and improve what you’re doing so it meets users’ needs.
+You continuously learn and improve to build a service that meets user needs.

 Why agile is better for services